 As the harvest season approaches, fall field work and manure application will follow closely thereafter.
 During the manure removal process, our primary objective is to elevate the ventilation in your barns and keep you and your livestock safe and comfortable.
-If you have any questions please don’t hesitate and reach out to a Pipestone System team member, we’re here to help.
+If you have any questions please don’t hesitate and reach out to a Pipestone Management team member, we’re here to help.

 General Manure Pumping Guidelines: